 An orientation program is held each year in March for parents of incoming students.
 The program presents an overview of the school, course sequence, freshman schedule, brief review of College admissions and descriptions of special programs.
 Additionally, the counselors meet with students in large groups at each intermediate school to provide similar information.
 Counselors then meet individually with each student at a later date to review the student’s academic record and course selections for the following school year.

-Sophomore, Junior and Senior Parent Nights:
+Sophomore, Junior and Senior Parent Presentations:

-Evening presentations are held for junior and senior parents to provide information about graduation requirements, updated College admissions information, College entrance testing, and other pertinent grade level information.
+Presentations are held for junior and senior parents to provide information about graduation requirements, updated College admissions information, College entrance testing, and other pertinent grade level information.

 Parent Awareness Presentations: